Retail Inventory Management: Definition & 5 Best Practices

 The formula for inventory carrying costs accounts for all the expenses associated with your stock and is also known as your inventory carrying rate.
 The formula is as follows:

-In general, there are three main sources of retail shrinkage: employee theft, clerical errors, and shoplifting.
+In general, there are three main causes of retail shrinkage: employee theft, clerical errors, and shoplifting.
 You will want to keep an eye on your shrinkage and identify its source as quickly as possible so you can mitigate and prevent future losses.

 You can read more about inventory shrinkage, what it is, why it’s important, and how you can prevent it with our inventory shrinkage guide for small businesses, which also includes a shrinkage calculator.

 Demand forecasting is a type of predictive analytics that helps you anticipate your upcoming consumer demand to make better supply chain, management, inventory, and budgeting decisions.
-Having an accurate understanding of your coming demand is incredibly important in retail as it determines your inventory quantities, the types of supplies you will stock, and when you should be purchasing more.
+Having an accurate understanding of your future demand is incredibly important in retail as it determines your ideal inventory quantities, the types of supplies you will stock, and when you should be purchasing more.

 2. Outline Your Purchasing & Receiving Procedures